 I started travelling, and started contemplating about my comfort zone.
 In 2016, I finally stepped out of my comfort zone and moved to South East Asia.
 I joined Carousell, an Incredible mission focused startup in Southeast Asia.
 Here I'm trying to ship value to our users through impactful designs.
 The best part of working at carousell is that I get to design for majority of users who have a totally different culture than my background and I get to learn how they use products to understand more about them.
 See what I've been working here.

-Embracing Product Design
+Embracing Product Design and it's responsibilities.

 This is a live page that I try to update as frequent as I can.
 Want to contribute to my timeline or found something interesting in my story?
 Hit me up in Twitter!